-201. Introduction (Perspectives)
+201. Perspectives

-An introduction to philosophy and its problems which emphasizes the basic differences in philosophical orientation and perspective between naturalism, classic pagan idealism, modernity, and Christianity.
-Together with 202, intended primarily for students wishing to satisfy the six-hour Philosophy requirement for the A.B. degree.
+An introduction to philosophy and its problems which emphasize the basic differences in philosophical orientation and perspective between naturalism, classic pagan idealism, modernity, and Christianity.
+Together with 202, intended primarily for students wishing to satisfy the six-hour Philosophy requirement for the A.B.
 Offered first semester only.

-202. Introduction (Perspectives)

-Continuation of 201, but may be taken independently by qualified students.
+202. Perspectives Three hours Continuation of 201, but may be taken independently by qualified students.
 Offered second semester only.